 Pacific poison oak (syn.
 Rhus diversiloba)

 Finding this plant for the first time back in 2002 was a wonderful surprise and an unexpected shock at the same time.
 But interesting none the less because it further intrigued me as to what the orignal historic vegetation content of this hill was really like a century ago.
-Such a plantas this one I've only associated with areas of high moisture content, usually on on the north side of a mountain.
-The Rattlesnake Mountain chain to the north of this Starlight Hill location and would be like comparing a giant granite boulder to a small cobblestone.
-And yet, from all my decades of hiking up there on Rattlesnake Mountain, I never once stumbled across this plant species high up there.
+Such a plant as this one (Poison Oak) I've only associated with areas of high moisture content and usually on on the north side of a mountain.
+The Rattlesnake Mountain chain to the north of this Starlight Hill location and would have been an ideal location for this plant because of it's many springs, seep and cienegas.
+And yet, from all my decades of hiking all around up there on Rattlesnake Mountain, I have never once stumbled across this native Poison Oak species high up there.

 |Photo - Mine|